FH-Tutorials/DotNetCoreDemo/README.md

 ./run.sh
 ```

-In there the docker container is started, the ports exposed and folder of the application (located on the host system) shared into the docker-container which gets the host name "myhost".
+The script starts the docker container and exposes the port 9000.
+The folder of the application (located on the host system) is shared into the docker-container.